numiralofe/fuzzy-sec/README.md

 ## An Hypothetical Fuzz Stack

-Our stack is composed by several services, being that:

-* some services communicate with each other
-* others depend on an SQL database
-* others depend on message brokers or/ in memory databases.

-Bellow you can read a high level resume of our stack flow and components:
+Our stack is composed by several services and bellow you can read a high level resume of our stack flow and components:

 * **Frontend** is a js application that includes an API client that issues requests to the **Webservices** from the user's browser.